What is syphilis?

 The symptoms of syphilis depend on the stage of infection; primary, secondary, latent and tertiary.

 The first sign of syphilis is a sore or ulcer (called a chancre) which appears at the site of infection.
 This may be on the penis or other genital area, or in the mouth, vagina, anus or cervix.
-It is painless and may be hidden from view, and so may not be noticed.
+It is usually painless and may be hidden from view, and so may not be noticed.
 It feels firm and round.
 The chancre usually appears about three weeks after infection, but this can range from 10 days to three months.
 The chancre lasts three to six weeks and heals spontaneously with or without treatment.

 When the symptoms of secondary syphilis disappear, the disease enters the latent, or hidden, stage.
 There are no symptoms, but the person is still infected.
 If syphilis is not treated at this stage it may remain latent for life, or it can develop into tertiary syphilis.